Mariotti94/WebRISC-V/README.md

 ### Local Installation

 You can install WebRISC-V on a local server.
-The reference Installation has been done on the Linux distro UBUNTU 18.04LTS (it works also on the Ubuntu shell in Windows-10).
+The reference Installation has been done on the Linux distro Ubuntu 18.04 LTS (it works also on the Ubuntu WSL in Windows 10).

+#### Option 1: Apache

-* To install the web-server with the PHP language included issue the following commands:
+* To install the web-server Apache with the PHP interpreter issue the following commands:
 ```
-  sudo apt -y update && sudo apt -y install apache2 php libapache2-mod-php
+  sudo apt -y update
+  sudo apt -y install apache2 php libapache2-mod-php
   sudo apt -y install php-gmp
-  sudo ufw allow 'Apache'           (ufw may fail if you don't have ufw... just ignore it)
+  sudo ufw allow "Apache"           (ufw may fail if you don't have ufw... just ignore it)
-  a2enmod php7.2
-  sudo systemctl status apache2     (alternatively you may want to run:
+  sudo systemctl status apache2
-                                    sudo service apache2 start && sudo service apache2 status )

   --> you should see something like:
     apache2.service - The Apache HTTP Server